-BALTIMORE — A federal judge in Maryland is ordering the Trump Administration to reinstate hundreds of millions in AmeriCorps funding, and to bring back more than 700 workers who lost their job as result.
+BALTIMORE — A federal judge in Maryland is ordering the Trump Administration to reinstate hundreds of millions in AmeriCorps funding, and to bring back more than 700 workers previously let go.

-In April the organization was directed to immediately cease operations because the federal government determined they "no longer effectuate agency priorities."
+In April the organization was directed to cease operations after the federal government determined they "no longer effectuate agency priorities."

 As result roughly $396.5 million in funding for 1,031 AmeriCorps programs were halted, impacting 32,465 AmeriCorps participants.

-While the government first sought to transfer participants most impacted to other programs, those plans never came to fruition for a majority of members.
+While the government first sought to transfer affected employees, those plans never came to fruition.

-This led 24 states, including Maryland and Washington D.C., to sue accusing the administration of illegally dismantling AmeriCorps.
+This led 24 states, including Maryland and Washington D.C., to sue the administration for illegally dismantling AmeriCorps.

 On June 5 judge Deborah Boardman, an appointee of former President Joe Biden, ruled the government's decision to close AmeriCorps was “categorical in nature" and "vague," and therefore in violation of the Administrative Procedures Act (APA).